-Note for Ontario Users: Ocean eConsults are currently unavailable in Ontario.
+Note for Ontario Users: In Ontario, Ocean eConsults are currently in a limited release.
 For more information on eConsult in Ontario as part of the Ontario eServices Program, please review the Overview of eConsults in Ontario article.

 Ocean uses appointment dates and other information stored in its referral database to automatically calculate and display up-to-date wait times within the health service directory at OceanHealthMap.ca.

 The estimated wait times should serve as a useful consideration for referrers when deciding which health service provider is most appropriate for a patient.